mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 Such tool can improve the user-perceived page load performance by making the build process of our applications data-driven!
 This effect is achieved by combining and/or pre-fetching JavaScript chunks which are most likely to be requested in the same user session together.

-> I want to thank to [Addy Osamani](https://twitter.com/addyosmani) for the review of the early drafts of this post, the explained packages, and his valuable feedback!
+*I want to thank to [Addy Osamani](https://twitter.com/addyosmani) for the review and his feedback of the early drafts of this post and the described tools!*

 # Introduction